holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Partner may hold multiple Elected Roles in a Circle.

-#### 1.6.2 Election Terms & Revisiting
+#### 1.4.2 Election Terms & Revisiting

 During the election process, the Facilitator will specify a term for each election.
 After a term expires, the Secretary is responsible for promptly triggering a new election for that Elected Role.
-However, even before a term has expired, any Role Representative of a Role within the Circle may trigger a new election using the process defined in Article 3.
+However, even before a term has expired, any participant in the Circle's Governance Process may trigger a new election at any time, using the process defined in Article 3.

-#### 1.6.3 Amending Elected Roles
+#### 1.4.3 Amending Elected Roles

-A Circle may add Accountabilities or Domains to its Elected Roles, as well as amend or remove those additions.

-However, a Circle may only add to its own Rep Link Role and not to a Rep Link Role appointed to the Circle by a Sub-Circle.

-Further, no Circle may amend or remove any Purpose, Domain, Accountabilities, or authorities granted to an Elected Role by this Constitution, nor remove an Elected Role entirely.
+A Circle may add Accountabilities or Domains to its own Elected Roles, as well as amend or remove those additions.
+However, no Circle may amend or remove any Purpose, Domain, Accountabilities, or authorities granted to an Elected Role by this Constitution, nor remove an Elected Role entirely.

-#### 1.6.4 Surrogates for Facilitator & Secretary
+#### 1.4.4 Surrogates for Facilitator & Secretary

 A surrogate may temporarily act as Facilitator or Secretary if the Role is unfilled, or when the person who normally fills the Role is unavailable for a Circle meeting or feels unable or unwilling to enact the Role’s duties.